qshjjkdcs/Comps-Science-Arduino-Uno-Car-project./README.md

 turning left, and a positive value right.

 After completing a successful circuit, the car would wait for 5 seconds before looping the circuit.

+Note: Pull off L298N Jumper Caps, or the motor speed would not be controllable.